Z0rillac/DPlib/DOCS.md

 # Datapack library
 This is a function library for datapack developed in mcfunction.
-It gives you access to mathematical functions and tools.
+It gives you access to mathematical functions and tools, code threading, and scoreboard ID (SID).
 It is designed to be directly included in the data file of your datapack or to be used as a dependency of your datapack.
 It is designed for performance and simplicity, it can be used in any datapack requiring simple or complex functions while being as fast as possible.
 ## How it works
 The function parameters must be in the scoreboard `dplib.in`.
 The values returned by the functions are in the scoreboard `dplib.out`.